deepakchaurasia-rally/POC/README.txt

 URL: http://localhost:3000

-You might need to change postgres port number in application.conf replace it with your machine postgres port number
+You might need to change postgres port number in application.conf along with postgres configuration as per your machine

 Scala should be pre install on machine